7000 Oaks

 its sooty fires and raven cries,

-gardens of the Landgraf Karl,
+garden of the Landgraf Karl,

-duck ponds where strangers could
+ponds where strangers might

 meet and make love in the dark.

-Finally, when the men came,
+Finally, when the tree men came,

-we hauled out the balled roots
+we lift up the balled-up roots

 already dug from the ground